ga-curriculum/intro-to-mongoose/concepts/README.md

 # ![Intro to Mongoose - Concepts](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will understand the role of Mongoose in a Node.js application.

 ## What is Mongoose?